 Key Features of the Medify UCAT Course

-The Medify UCAT course has 3 key features that makes it a great resource to prepare for the exam, they are as follows:
+The Medify UCAT course has three key features that make it a great resource to prepare for the exam.
+They are as follows:

 1. Learning Feature

 Medify provides examples, explanations, and techniques for answering the various kinds of questions you can expect in the UCAT in the form of video and text tutorials.
-The idea is that you learn exam techniques to later put into practise at your own pace.
-The tutorials break down each UCAT subtest and thoroughly explains the kinds of questions found in each one.
-For example, in their verbal reasoning tutorials they provide expert advice including how to read comprehension and great tips on dealing with inference-type questions, which is one of the most challenging parts of the verbal section.
-Check out their sample video explaining the UCAT and how to get started with preparation.
-For the 2019 testing cycle, they have included 230+ text tutorials containing actionable advice for each subtest to boost both accuracy and speed, as well as worked examples to enable you to further refine your technique for each question-type.
+The idea is that you learn exam techniques to later put into practice at your own pace.
+The tutorials break down each UCAT subtest and thoroughly explains the kinds of questions found in each one with examples.
+For example, in their verbal reasoning tutorials, they provide expert advice and great tips on dealing with the different questions with worked through examples to teach strategies.

 2. Practise Feature

-Once you have completed the video tutorials and have a hand-full of strategies and techniques you wish to adopt.
-The course offers over 10,239+ questions for you to put the strategies learned into practise.
-The great thing about Medify is that once you’ve completed enough questions they give you statistical feedback on how you’re performing on the different type of UCAT questions.
-They also time how long you take on specific question-types.
+Once you have completed the video tutorials and have a hand-full of strategies and techniques, you wish to adopt.
+The course offers over 10,239+ questions for you to put the strategies learned into practice.
+The great thing about Medify is that once you’ve completed enough questions, they give you statistical feedback on how you’re performing on the different type of UCAT questions.
+They also time how long you take on specific question types.
 This helps with identifying your weakness so that you can work on improving them early on.

-During my VR practice I found the difficulty of the questions the same as the real test and the length of the passages were also similar.
-The course does a great job covering both T/F/CT questions and the comprehension questions.
-I particularly like how Medify have structured the practice feature where you attempt about 5 questions then assess answers before you continue to the next set, this allows you identify weakness and work smartly.
+During my VR practice, I found the length of the passages were similar to the real thing, but the difficulty of the questions was a bit easier.
+Nonetheless, the course does a great job covering both T/F/C questions and the free-text comprehension questions.
+I particularly like how Medify have structured the practice feature where you attempt about five questions then assess answers before you continue to the next set; this allows you to identify weakness and work smartly.

 3. Simulation Feature

-The UCAT is a 2-hour test so it is natural anxiety, stress and fatigue could influence your score.
-However, the more you practice under real life conditions the less likely these factors will affect you on the live test.
-The Medify course provides seven full-length mock exams and 5 mini mocks to simulate the testing environment.
-The mocks do feel like the actual UCAT, helping you experience the real test at least three times before your big day.
+The UCAT is a 2-hour test, so it is natural anxiety, stress and fatigue could influence your score.
+However, the more you practice under real-life conditions, the less likely these factors will affect you on the live test.
+The Medify course provides eight full-length mock exams, and eighteen mini mocks to simulate the testing environment.
+The mocks do feel like the actual UCAT, helping you experience the real test many times before your big day.

 - The course includes over 10,239+ practice questions.
 Including 8 full timed Mock Exams and 18 mini mocks that simulate real exam conditions.

 - Expert tutorials for each section of the UCAT.
-Huge improvement from the 2018 course.
+Massive improvement from the 2019 course.

-- You can track how well you are doing in each section – therefore you’re able to concentrate on improving sections and particular question types you’re struggling with.
+- You can track how well you are doing in each section – therefore you’re able to concentrate on improving each subtest and particular question types you’re struggling on.

-- For those taking the UKCATSEN you are able to simulate real exam condition when taking the mock exams (i.e. extra time).
+- For those taking the UKCATSEN, you can simulate real exam condition when taking the mock exams (i.e. extra time).

 - You’re able to study in your own time and keeps track of your progress (i.e. how you are improving).

-- The test screen and shortcut keys (i.e. calculator) are the same as the real exam – which is a fantastic way to get used real exam conditions early on.
+- The test screen and shortcut keys (i.e. calculator) are the same as the real exam – which is a fantastic way to get used to actual exam conditions early on.

-- Small subsets of timed questions means you can start to figure out when to move on from tricky questions so that when you’re in the real exam you’ll know by instinct when you NEED to put a hard question behind you and move on.
+- Small subsets of timed questions mean you can start to figure out when to move on from tricky questions so that when you’re in the real exam, you’ll know by instinct when you NEED to put a hard question behind you and move on.

-Another great thing that gives Medify the edge over other companies is that they offer flexible pricing.
-For instance, imagine if you needed to reschedule your UCAT, Medify offers extension packages (from £10/ $25 AUD/ $25 NZD) to accommodate this, or if you are last minute applicant they offer ‘cram’ packages to prepare in 1- 2 weeks.
-You can find a breakdown of their pricing in the table below:
+The great thing about Medify is that they are an affordable option, their subscription prices start from £35 ($80) and include flexible pricing.
+For instance, imagine if you needed to reschedule your UCAT, Medify offers extension packages (from £15) to accommodate this, or if you are last-minute applicant they offer ‘cram’ packages to prepare in 1- 2 weeks.
+You can find a breakdown of their prices here.

-Overall, I give Medify a 9.5 out of 10.
-In my opinion it’s the best UCAT online course to prepare for the exam and I highly recommend it if you are serious about passing the UCAT.
-It has everything you need to take on the test and study at your own pace.
+Overall, I give Medify a 9 out of 10.
+In my opinion, it’s the best online option for question banks and I highly recommend it if you are serious about passing the UCAT.